CitrineInformatics/citrine-python/docs/source/data_extraction.rst

  * :class:`~citrine.ara.columns.MeanColumn`: for the mean value of the numeric distribution
  * :class:`~citrine.ara.columns.StdDevColumn`: for the standard deviation of the numeric distribution, or empty if the value is *nominal*
  * :class:`~citrine.ara.columns.QuantileColumn`: for a user-defined quantile of the numeric distribution, or empty if the value is *nominal*
- * :class:`~citrine.ara.columns.OriginalUnitsColumn`: for getting the data author entered units from the specific attribute value, for continuous values only
+ * :class:`~citrine.ara.columns.OriginalUnitsColumn`: for getting the units, as entered by the data author, from the specific attribute value; valid for continuous values only

 * Enumerated values, like :class:`~taurus.entity.categorical_value.CategoricalValue`